 The European Payments Council (EPC) is a European association dedicated to payments, open to all licensed payment service providers (PSPs) and their associations.

-It is currently composed of 76 members, i.e. individual PSPs, European PSP associations or national PSP associations from across Europe.
+It is currently composed of 78 members and 1 associate member, i.e. individual PSPs, European PSP associations or national PSP associations from across Europe.